nus-cs2030s/2425-s2/docs/vim/setup.md

 # Setting Up `vim` on PE Hosts

-!!! abstract "Learning Objectives"

-    Students should

-    - have `vim` installed on their account on PE nodes.

 ## `vim` Configuration

 Like many other Unix programs, you can configure your preferences by creating an `rc` (run commands) file in your home directory.
 These `rc` files will be read by the corresponding programs and executed line-by-line as if the text is entered into the program through a keyboard.
 You can view an `rc` file as a script that will be executed automatically whenever a program starts.